 January 23, 2016 – Dr Sylvester was out today so I spoke to another doctor.
 I explained that I did not want to wait six weeks and then find out that I could have, or should have done something differently in our window of opportunity.
 She assured me we were doing everything right and unfortunately we can only follow the vets instructions and wait.
 I called the FDA again and left another message.

 I strongly encourage anyone affected by Mometamax to contact Merck Pharmaceuticals at 800-224-5318.
 Be sure to get your case of Mometamax related deafness fully documented and recorded.
-Next, go to the FDA and fill out Form No. 0910-0645 – Veterinary Adverse drug Reaction / Lack of Effectiveness or Product Defect Report.
-The form has to be sent in the mail.
+Next, go to the FDA Adverse Event Reporting – Reginfo.gov (you will need to Google it because it just pops up as a PDF) The form has to be sent in the mail.
 You can also call the FDA and leave a message 888-463-6332 or you can email them AskCVM@fda.hhs.gov.

 I want everyone in the world to be aware of the devastating effects we experienced from this medication that caused our Madison to go profoundly deaf.
 I would like some assistance on the collected data to give Madison the most successful chance of recovery.